PelionIoT/pelion-edge-provisioner/README.md

     $ ./out/Release/factory-configurator-client-example.elf
     ```

-1. If you get `bad-request` error on mbed-edge then mbed-edge and factory-configurator-client-example have been compiled with different entropy source.
+1. If you get `bad-request` error on mbed-edge, then mbed-edge and factory-configurator-client-example have been compiled with different entropy source.

-1. If you get `Connection error` on mbed-edge then make sure enrollment_id is uploaded successfully on Pelion cloud and also the CA certificate is uploaded.
+1. If you get `Connection error` on mbed-edge, make sure enrollment_id is uploaded successfully on Pelion cloud and that the CA certificate is uploaded.
-    1. Steps on how to upload Certificate using Device Management Portal can be found [here](https://www.pelion.com/docs/device-management/current/provisioning-process/managing-ca-certificates.html)
+    1. You can find steps on how to upload Certificate using Device Management Portal in the [Device Management documentation](https://www.pelion.com/docs/device-management/current/provisioning-process/managing-ca-certificates.html)
-    1. Steps on how to upload enrollment identity can be found [here](https://www.pelion.com/docs/device-management/current/connecting/device-ownership-first-to-claim-by-enrollment-list.html)
+    1. You can find steps on how to upload the enrollment identity in the [Device Management documentation](https://www.pelion.com/docs/device-management/current/connecting/device-ownership-first-to-claim-by-enrollment-list.html)